Nationals vs. Rockies Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 82 hits with 20 doubles, two triples, seven home runs, 39 walks and 34 RBI.
-He's also stolen one base.
+- Jurickson Profar has 20 doubles, two triples, seven home runs, 39 walks and 34 RBI (83 total hits).
+He has swiped one base.

 Profar Recent Games